matheusft/modelling_ml/README.md

 <img src="https://github.com/matheusft/modelling_ml/blob/master/readme_page/Visualising.gif?raw=true"/>

-The visualisation tab displays some basic plots and a summary of the variable chosen in dropdown box.
+The visualisation tab displays some basic plots and a summary of the variable chosen in the dropdown box.

 ___